jrean/laravel-user-verification/README.md

 Name of the default table used for managing users.

-## Example
+## Guidelines

 This package whishes to let you be creative while offering you a predefined path.
-The following sample assume you have configured Laravel for the package as well as created and migrated the migration according to this documentation.
+The following guidelines assume you have configured Laravel for the package as well as created and migrated the migration according to this documentation.
 This package doesn't require the user to be authenticated to perform the verification.
 You are free to implement any flow you may want to achieve.
-Note that by default the behaviour of Laravel is to return an authenticated user straight after the registration.
+Note that by default the behaviour of Laravel is to return an authenticated user straight after the registration step.

 ### Example